k-mabbott/k-mabbott/README.md

 -->
 <div>
   <p>
     Full-stack developer that loves to problem solve and help others.
-I have found a passion for coding
+Prior to finding my passion for computer coding I had a very mechanical oriented background.
+    I previously worked as a car mechanic at a Nissan dealership and after that I worked for the Department of Defense as a Nuclear Mechanic.
+    My other passion is wood working 🪵🪚!
+I Run my own General contracting buisness and perform custom woodwork.
   </p>
   <ul>
     <li>Recently Graduated from Coding Dojo with a triple black belt (Highest honors)</li>